 They are performed by a field umpire throwing the ball firmly into the ground such that it bounces directly upwards several metres into the air.

-The ball-up executed in the centre circle at the beginning of each quarter and after each goal is known specifically as the centre bounce, which are contested by one nominated ruckman from each team, who attempts to direct the ball to a teammate.
+The ball-up executed in the centre circle at the beginning of each quarter and after each goal is known as the centre bounce, which is contested by one nominated ruckman from each team, who attempts to direct the ball to a teammate.

 - a large crêpe paper and sticky-tape banner.